Best Morocco Travel

 Day eight of our itinerary calls for an excursion to Meknes and a stop at the Roman ruins of Volubilis.

-On the eighth day of your Morocco trip, we recommend visiting two nearby destinations from Fes.
-The first is Meknes, also known as the imperial city of Meknes, which is only 60 km away and is surrounded by 40 km of defensive walls.
-The second is the Roman ruins of Volubilis, which you can visit in the afternoon, 27 km away.
+Before the 10 days Morocco trip will come to an end, so much still to explore.
+On the 8th day, we suggest visiting two nearby destinations from Fes: 1) Meknes, also known as the imperial city of Meknes which is just 60 km away surrounded by 40 km of defensive walls; 2) The city’s history, particularly the reign of Sultan Mulay Ismail that you can start your day with; 3) The Roman ruins of Volubilis that you can visit in the afternoon.

-While in Meknes, start your journey by strolling through the smaller, quieter medina.
-Here, you can discover traditional Moroccan clothing, rugs, and more.
-Visit the Great Mosque, which features 11 doors and over 140 arches.
-Then, head to El Hedim Square, the center of public and cultural life in the city.
-You will find many bars and restaurants here where you can taste typical local cuisine.
-The most notable feature of the square is the Bab El Mansour gate, considered one of the world’s most beautiful gates.
-In front of El Hedim Square, you can also visit the Royal Palace Dar El Kebira, once the home of the famous and feared Moulay Ismail during his reign, and the Moulay Ismail Mausoleum, where one of Morocco’s most famous sultans rests.
+While you are in Meknes, you can start your journey by strolling through the smaller, quieter medina and discover traditional Moroccan clothing, rugs, and more.
+Be sure to visit the Great Mosque, which features 11 doors and over 140 arches, as well as El Hedim Square, the center of public and cultural life in the city.
+Here, you will find many bars and restaurants to taste typical local cuisine.
+The Bab El Mansour gate is the most notable feature of the square and is considered one of the world’s most beautiful gates.

-After exploring Meknes, head to the ruins of Volubilis.
+During your arrival, you will receive a map with an itinerary of the most important places to see in Volubilis.
 As you get closer to the ruins, you will be impressed by the intact columns and arches that have stood the test of time.
 The Arc de Triomphe, Basilica, and Capitol columns are all impressive constructions that you should not miss.
 The first place to visit is a small museum that tells the story of Volubilis through information panels, columns, mosaics, and statues.

-The House of Orpheus is the most significant building in the ruins.
-The Orpheus Mosaics, depicting the god Orpheus playing the harp surrounded by animals, is its highlight.
+The House of Orpheus is the most significant building in the ruins, and the Orpheus Mosaics, depicting the god Orpheus playing the harp surrounded by animals, is its highlight.
 The baths, which once occupied a large space in the center of the city, are also worth exploring.
+The temple of Jupiter Capitolino, located inside the forum, is dedicated to the three main Roman divinities and is a very photogenic place.
+The Basilica, the most important building in the city of Volubilis, was where state affairs and all decisions related to citizens’ futures were made.
 The houses of the columns are another area worth visiting, with the first one featuring a beautiful mosaic.

-After visiting the ruins, travel to Chefchaouen for an overnight stay before continuing the tour the next day.
+After visiting the ruins, you can travel to Chefchaouen for an overnight stay before continuing the tour the next day.

 What to see in Chefchaouen?